xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 this is followed by applying `process2` to `dataCopy`, which results in mirrored accounting for
 potential: all potential should have been moved `dataCopy`, with none left in `data`!
 Thus, no local allocation of \\(|\verb"data"|\\) potential suffices.
-Just like before, the local approach can only manage to overapproximate this exampe by a factor of 2, and can be exponentially worse in other examples.
+Just like before, the local approach can only manage to overapproximate this example by a factor of 2, and can be exponentially worse in other examples.

 # The Quantum Physicist's Method